Transactions

 }

-For more transaction types, please refer to:Types of transactions on TRON,For more HTTP APIs, please refer to:HTTP API
+For more transaction types, please refer to: Types of transactions on TRON.
+For more HTTP APIs, please refer to:HTTP API.

 Transaction Lifecycle

-A transaction goes through the following stages in its life cycle:
+A transaction goes through the following stages in its lifecycle:

-- Transaction's creation and signature.
+- Transaction creation and signing.

-- The transaction is broadcast to the TRON network, it will be included in a transaction cache pool after passing the verification and execution by node(including the block-producing node).
+- The transaction is broadcast to the TRON network, and it will be included in a transaction cache pool after being verified and executed by nodes (including the block-producing node).

-- The block-producing node takes out transaction one by one from the transaction cache pool in the order in which they were put in, packages them into a new block, and then broadcasts the new block to the TRON network.
+- The block-producing node takes out transactions one by one from the transaction cache pool in the order in which they were put in, packages them into a new block, and then broadcasts the new block to the TRON network.

 - The transaction will be "confirmed".
 Whether a transaction is confirmed depends on whether the block in which the transaction is included is confirmed.
-TRON's block confirmation mechanism is that after a block is produced, 19 different super nodes produce subsequent blocks based on this block, then the block is confirmed.
+TRON's block confirmation mechanism is that after a block is produced, if 19 different super nodes produce subsequent blocks based on this block, the block is confirmed.

 Create Transaction